EliQinZZ/RobotGame/v1/README.md

                Must be within the limits of [1-8] originDirection -- a character representing the original facing of the robot.
+                       Must be N, E, S or W (for North, East, South and West, respectively).
 ```
 ```
 $ java RobotGame 3 3 Mobivity